 Seek Individual Counseling or Therapy

 Schedule individual counseling or therapy appointments even after you have completed an inpatient or outpatient program at a local rehabilitation center.
 Therapy and counseling are incredibly beneficial to maintain balance in life while also having an outlet to share your challenges and struggles without the fear of feeling shamed or judged.
 Communicate open and honestly to receive the guidance necessary for you to continue moving forward in your life without falling for the temptation to use drugs or alcohol.
+If your addiction got you in legal trouble, you may want to counsel with a legal professional as well about how to keep those mistakes off your permanent record.

 Many addictions cause a physical dependency on the drugs or substances used.
 According to Freedom Treatment Centers, “After long-term use addictive substances, the body becomes increasingly dependent on drug and alcohol use.
 This physical dependence causes severe symptoms of withdrawal when users attempt to stop using addictive substances on their own.”
 This is why triggers need to be avoided at all costs.
 Years of not giving in can feel like they were erased by just a little slip up.
 Avoiding triggers in your everyday life can be tough when you want to prevent a relapse or falling into the temptation to use drugs or alcohol again.
 Triggers may include medications, remedies, or other substances that contain chemicals which alter moods, cravings, and thought processes.